anikettuli/gemini2e2erc/README.md

 ## 🌟 Key Functionality

 ### 1. Hash-Based Routing
 The site uses a lightweight SPA architecture.
-Navigation is handled via URL hashes (e.g., `#home`, `#get-involved`). `app.js` listens for hash changes to toggle visibility of content sections without page reloads.
+Navigation is handled via URL hashes (e.g., `#home`, `#get-involved`). `app.js` listens for hash changes to toggle visibility of content sections without full page reloads.

 ### 2. Dynamic Content Loading
 To allow non-technical updates, content sections like the Board of Directors, Partners, and Events are fetched from JSON files in the `data/` folder and rendered client-side by `dynamic-content.js`.